 The Little Philosophical Mushroom came to the conclusion that somehow or other she needed to be sitting in and being surrounded by better quality soil.
 So, by putting on her metaphorical philosophical mushroom cap, she figured the only way to be surrounded by highly nutritional soil again was to ‘feel’ it into ‘being’, to ‘think’ herself surrounded by, and a part of rich nutritional humus, grass and other such naturally fiberous material.

 The former Happy Little Mushroom who became the Not So Happy Mushroom and following, the Little Philosophical Mushroom whilst being rooted to the spot did what The Big Fungus used to do.

 She stilled her inner self by excluding sounds, smells, vibrations and all other extraneous distractions.

 Whilst meditating with images of being surrounded by good quality grass and other humus type material, her inner voice was saying over and over:

 Repeating over and over and over.
 In her mind she continually pictured being surrounded by good mushroom nutrition and her inner dialogue and image continued and never ceased.

 The afternoon, evening, night, dawn, day passed.
 A few days later as the morning coldness and frost was still present, the sun rose from the horizon.
 And as the Little Mushroom emerged from her meditation, she felt different.
-The morning, although very cold, she could flee her roots warming.
+The morning, although very cold, she could feel her roots warming.
 She could smell the morning grass but it was much sweeter than normal and as she slowly emerged she realised a major change had occurred in her life.

 The former Happy Little Mushroom who had become the Not So Happy Mushroom and then the Little Philosophical Mushroom whilst being rooted to the spot doing what The Big Fungus used to do was now the Happy Little Mushroom again!